Vilon (Lys-Glu)

 Downside Rationale

-Financial Cost (2.8/5.0): Cost is moderate.
-Grey-market vials are modestly priced per unit, but recurring courses, plus the absence of any legitimate channel, plus the cost of verifying material you cannot really verify, add up.
-It is not expensive per dose; the relevant framing is recurring spend on an unproven peptide with no quality guarantee.
+Financial Cost (2.6/5.0): Cost is moderate.
+Grey-market vials are modestly priced per unit, but recurring courses, the absence of any legitimate channel, and the cost of trying to verify material add up over time.
+It is not expensive per dose; the framing that matters is recurring spend on a peptide without a quality guarantee.

-Opportunity Cost (4.0/5.0): Opportunity cost is the heaviest downside, and it is genuinely high because better-evidenced options sit right next to it in the same family.
-If you want a Khavinson peptide, Epitalon has the broadest body of work, see the Epitalon report, and Thymalin has a longer clinical-use history with stronger immune framing, see the Thymalin report.
-Thymulin is another thymic peptide worth weighing, see the Thymulin report.
-Money, effort, and attention spent on the weakest-evidenced sibling could go to those, or to the immune and longevity basics, sleep, training, nutrition, that move the same goals with far more certainty.
-Choosing Vilon specifically means choosing the least-validated option in its own category.
+Opportunity Cost (2.6/5.0): Opportunity cost is moderate.
+Better-characterized siblings sit in the same family: Epitalon has the broadest body of work, see the Epitalon report, and Thymalin carries a longer clinical-use history with stronger immune framing, see the Thymalin report; Thymulin is another thymic peptide worth weighing, see the Thymulin report.
+Vilon's own record is real, so this is not a heavy penalty, just a reminder that some neighbors have deeper files, and that the immune and longevity basics, sleep, training, nutrition, move the same goals with more certainty.

-Dependency/Withdrawal (1.8/5.0): Dependency risk is low.
-There is no addictive or rebound mechanism, and the design is course-based rather than continuous, so any effect simply fades when a course ends.
-There is no documented withdrawal syndrome and no axis being suppressed.
-This is one of the cleaner dimensions.
+Dependency/Withdrawal (1.6/5.0): Dependency risk is low.
+There is no addictive or rebound mechanism, the design is course-based rather than continuous, and any effect simply fades when a course ends.
+No documented withdrawal syndrome and no axis being suppressed.
+This is one of the cleanest dimensions.

-Reversibility (1.8/5.0): Reversibility is good.
-Whatever effects Vilon has appear non-permanent, and they clear after a course ends, so stopping returns you to baseline without a taper.
-The main irreversibility risk is not from the peptide itself but from contaminated grey-market material, which is an extrinsic sourcing hazard rather than a property of the molecule.
+Reversibility (1.6/5.0): Reversibility is good.
+Whatever effects Vilon has appear non-permanent and clear after a course ends, so stopping returns you to baseline without a taper.
+The main irreversibility risk is contaminated grey-market material, an extrinsic sourcing hazard rather than a property of the molecule.
 On the molecule's own terms, this reverses cleanly.

 Is Vilon (Lys-Glu) worth it?